inigolabs/workshops/apollo-router-fed-2-demo/README.md

 --name router-local inigohub/inigo_apollo_router:latest
 ```

-> Note: You will see logging statements coming from the Inigo sidecar while running the Apollo Gateway.
+> **Note:** You will see logging statements coming from the Inigo sidecar while running the Apollo Gateway.
 You can ignore these logs unless some problem occurs.

-Go to Inigo Explorer and configure it to call http://localhost:4000.
+Go to Inigo Explorer (https://app.inigo.io and go to your Service -> Explorer) and configure it to call http://localhost:4000.
+You may use any GraphQL client, however.

 Run the `my_reviewed_products_to_buy_again_local` query.
 This query runs against all 4 GraphQL microservices.